ionos-cloud/terraform-provider-ionoscloud/docs/data-sources/dbaas_mongo_cluster.md

 * `storage_size` - The amount of storage per instance in MB.
 Required for enterprise edition.
 * `storage_type` - The storage type used in your cluster.
 Required for enterprise edition.
 * `cores`        - The number of CPU cores per replica.
 Required for enterprise edition.
+* `backup`
+  * `location`: The location where the cluster backups will be stored.
+If not set, the backup is stored in the nearest location of the cluster.
+Possible values are de, eu-south-2, or eu-central-2.
+* `from_backup` - The unique ID of the backup you want to restore.
+This attribute is immutable(disallowed in update requests).
+  * `snapshot_id` - The snapshot id that will be used.
+  * `recovery_target_time` - If this value is supplied as ISO 8601 timestamp, the backup will be replayed up until the given timestamp.
+If empty, the backup will be applied completely.